antakio/react-native-timer-async/README.md

-# lab-mobility-hyundai-interview
+# react-native-async-timer
 ==========

-This repository contains code to build the `lab-mobility-hyundai-interview` APP as described in the paper Was tested on Iphone 13 emulator iOS 15.4
+This repository contains code to build the `react-native-async-timer` APP as described in the paper Was tested on Iphone 13 emulator iOS 15.4

 Installation